retrosnob/retrosnob.github.io/pythonbook.md

 * The `str` function is used to turn integers into strings.
 You will need to use it if you want to concatenate an integer value to a string value before printing.
 # More about strings

-# Operators and expressions
+ perators and expressions

-# Printing output to the screen
+ Printing output to the screen

 # Grouping lots a variables together with lists